Leantime/docs/installation/docker.md

 docker-compose down
 ```

-### Docker Volumes
-Volumes are used to store permanent data on the host of your docker container.
-That way you can update, tear down, restart your containers without having to worry about your uploaded data.
-You can learn more about docker volumes at https://docs.docker.com/storage/volumes/

-Leantime creates 2 mounts for for userfiles.
-These are the files users upload to Leantime.
-If you are keen on changing the configuration file manually you could add a third volume to `config:/var/www/html/config/`

-## Docker Run
+### Docker Run

 The other quick way to to intall Leantime, is by using Docker run to spin up an Leantime instance.
 Follow the steps below:

 1. **Create a Docker Network**:
    To allow leantime to communicate with the MySQL container, you first need to create a Docker network:

 ```
 docker network create leantime-net
 ```

 2. **Create a MySQL Container**:
    If you don't have a MySQL database, follow these steps to create a MySQL container:

 ```
 docker run -d --restart unless-stopped -p 3306:3306 --network leantime-net \